m4rc0linux/x200-coreboot-seabios-legacy-vga-txt-mode/README.md

 it has been compiled to use libgfixnit graphics initialization with legacy vga txt-mode

+ISSUE - descriptor and gbe present, however ethernet port is not recognized

-Rom is 8mb, I could compile the 4 and 16mb as well for this model but I owne just a laptop and it has a 8mb chip so I will not be able to test it.
+Rom is 8mb, I could compile the 4 and 16mb as well for this model but I own just a laptop and it has a 8mb chip so I will not be able to test roms for 4 or 16 mb chips

 gbe.bin has been added with a random MAC address 00:11:22:33:44:55